 TinyLetter - Simple and straightforward, TinyLetter (owned by MailChimp) offers the perfect balance for people who want a robust email newsletter but don’t want to spend too much time messing with settings.
 And it’s completely free!
 If you expect more than 5,000 subscribers to your list, want to edit code, or need access to advanced integrations, you’ll want to go with something like MailChimp or Campaign Monitor.

-Pro-tip: If you have a Big Cartel store, you can connect your MailChimp newsletter to your shop with Zapier.
+Pro-tip: If you have a Big Cartel store, you can connect your Mailchimp newsletter to your shop.

 Campaign Monitor - With a little coding knowledge, you can make a newsletter that looks exactly like what you’ve envisioned in your head.
 The pricing is geared towards mid-sized mailing lists, so if your list is small or you’re looking for a free option, you’ll want to consider something else.
 But the analytics about who’s opening your emails and how they’re clicking are helpful and thorough.